PADDOCK WOOD TOWN COUNCIL

 The Union Flag, in accordance with guidance from the Department for Culture, Media and Sport, flies as follows:

-- 14 November – Birthday of the Prince of Wales
+- 21 June: Birthday of The Prince of Wales

 The Town Council have discretion to fly the Union Flag at other times: